isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 This `bind:sh:Ix sh` type acts as a lookup key in a corresponding `bind:B sh:Trie B sh`.
 If we ignore the `ctor:empty` case, a `ctor:num`-shaped trie is a vector, which we can index via a `type:Fin`.
-In the `ctor:beside` case, we have two subtries we'd like to differentiate between; a key is therefore the coproduct of the subtrie keys.
+In the `ctor:beside` case, we have two sub-tries we'd like to differentiate between; a key is therefore the coproduct of the sub-trie keys.
 Similarly, for `ctor:inside` we have nested one trie inside another, meaning we need a key for each trie in order to successfully find a `B`.